 Yoga, compared to cycling or lifting, has a reputation for stress reduction because of that last point—the focus on your yoga poses, your body’s movements, and your controlled breathing is so intense that it makes it much harder to think about what your boss said earlier, or the big birthday you’re planning for your partner, or whatever else is stressing you out.

-Yep, Dr. Sara Crystal, a Cove medical advisor and migraine expert, explains that in addition to being a stress reliever, “yoga may help with migraine prevention by improving posture.
+Yep, Dr. Sara Crystal, Cove Medical Director and migraine expert, explains that in addition to being a stress reliever, “yoga may help with migraine prevention by improving posture.
 Poor posture can contribute to neck pain and headaches.”
 She adds, “yoga may also help with circulation.
 A small study showed changes in cerebral blood flow after a 12-week training program in Iyengar yoga.”

 You bet!
 The American Migraine Foundation notes that there have been studies showing the link between yoga therapy and its impact on treating migraine headaches.
 One migraine study, for example, showed a “significant reduction in the impact of headache on patients’ lives, headache frequency, and severity and a non-significant reduction in headache duration.”